giovannellilab/ena-submission/README.md

 ENA requires the raw read files to be trimmed/clean prior upload.
 IN our case we are going to use clean data already pre-processed by the sequencing company.
-Moreover, for each file .fastq.gz, an MD5 checksum must be computed and saved for the next step
+Moreover, for each file .fastq.gz, an MD5 checksum must be computed and saved for the next step With this procedure, data are submitted in the 'ENA upload area', where can stay up to 2 months prior deletion.
+Therefore, we must 'push' these files from this stage area to a permament storage by registering the relationship between these files and the experiments to which are associated and their MD5 checksums.

 3) Registering Experiement - Run Objects
 Another important relationship in the ENA workflow is the Experiment -Run object association which refers to a single sample.
 This allows to have different experiements and runs to be associated to the same SAMPLE (biological material) For exmaple in our Lab, is common to have 2 Exp-run objects for each sample: 16S and Metagenomes experiments.
-Moreover, an Experiemtn could have more than one run associated to it, referring to the sequencing pits (during sequencing), In our case, we will ahve just one run for experiment.
+Moreover, an Experiemtn could have more than one run associated to it, referring to the sequencing pits (during sequencing), In our case, we will have just one run for experiment.
+Once the RUN and EXPERIMENT .xml files are created, we can register the previously uploaded files permanently.

 ## Workflow